Multi-dimensional state space collapse in non-complete resource pooling scenarios: Introduction

 The above set of references is far from exhaustive and a detailed review of the huge literature on heavy-traffic limits is beyond the scope of the present paper.
 Broadly speaking, however, the bulk of the literature pertains to process-level limits and/or systems that satisfy the CRP condition mentioned earlier.
 To the best of our knowledge, explicit results for \emph{steady-state queue length distributions} in \emph{non-CRP scenarios} have remained extremely scarce so far.

 For example, Kang \textit{et al.}~\cite{Kang2009} derive process-level diffusion limits for Markovian bandwidth-sharing networks operating under $\alpha$-fair rate allocation policies, which generally do not satisfy the CRP condition.
 For the special case of linear topologies and $\alpha = 1$ (Proportional Fairness) it is shown that, under certain local traffic assumptions, the steady-state distribution of the limiting diffusion process exhibits a product-form.
-The authors conjecture that this product-form carries over to the heavy-traffic limit of the steady-state queue length distribution of the original system, but point out that a rigorous proof of such an interchange-of-limits remains as a significant challenge.
+This result was later extended by Vlasiou~\textit{et al.}~\cite{Vlasiou2021}, allowing for phase-type job size distributions and more general topologies.
+The authors in~\cite{Kang2009} conjecture that this product-form carries over to the heavy-traffic limit of the steady-state queue length distribution of the original system.
+A rigorous proof of such an interchange-of-limits was later provided by Wang~\textit{et al.}~\cite{Wang2022}.